Does human speech follow Benford's Law?: Discussion

 \section{Discussion}

-The evidence in Fig. 3 and the results of the linear regression analysis suggest that speech spectra follow Benford's Law on average.
-The result is not surprising when we consider existing models of the human speech production mechanism.
+The evidence in Fig. 2 and the results of the statistical analysis suggest that speech spectra follow Benford's Law on average.
+It is important to note that there is a non-trivial amount of variability in the frequency of leading digits in individual speech magnitude spectra.
+That is, while on average the leading digits in speech magnitude spectra followed Benford's Law, this was not true for all speech spectra individually.
+To more completely characterize the Benfordness of speech, we developed a new multi-dimensional representation of Benford similarity that is comprised of the mean and several measures of variability.

+The fact that speech observes Benford's law on average is not surprising when we consider existing models of the human speech production mechanism.
 Benford’s Law is apparent in datasets where the data generating process is the product of multiple independent factors [1].
 Source-filter theory models speech as the output of a sequence linear time-invariant systems at the frame level [8].
 That is, in the frequency domain, we model the speech spectrum $S(\omega)$ as,

 where $E(\omega$ is the glottal excitation signal in the frequency domain, $V(\omega)$ is the spectrum of the impulse response of the vocal tract filter, and $R(\omega)$ is the spectrum of the impulse response of a filter that models the radiation characteristics at the mouth.
-The equation above clearly models speech as the product of multiple factors.
+The equation above models speech as the product of multiple factors.
 While $E(\omega)$, $V(\omega)$, and $R(\omega)$ are not completely independent, most instantiations of the source-filter model make the simplifying assumption that they are.
-Adherence to Benford’s law provides additional evidence that this independence assumption is reasonable as Benford’s Law holds for datasets generated via a product of multiple {\em independent} factors [1].
+Adherence to Benford’s law provides additional evidence that this independence assumption is justified as Benford’s Law holds for datasets generated via a product of multiple {\em independent} factors [1].

 We further demonstrated that the BenS features are useful to classify between human and synthetic speech.
 The distribution of KL divergence values over a sample – as measured by the BenS features – were markedly different for human speech and synthetic speech.
 The differences in the BenS features are perhaps not surprising when we consider differences in the data generating process between human speech and synthetic speech.
 Human speech is modeled as the output of Eqn.
 (5); however the most sophisticated synthetic voices used in our database were produced by neural networks with complex non-linear structures.
 It’s possible that the BenS features capture these fundamental differences in the underlying mechanism of production; however, evaluating this hypothesis requires a deeper study of synthetically-generated speech.